tonstack/ton-docs/README.md

 | `some$0101`           | serialize `0101` raw bits             |
 | `some#`               | serialize crc32 of string `some`      |
 | `some#_` or `some$_`  | serialize nothing                     |

+Tags may be given in either binary (after a dollar sign) or hexadecimal notation (after a hash sign).If a tag is not explicitly provided, TL-B parser must computes a default 32-bit constructor tag by crc32 hashing the text of the “equation” defining this constructor in a certain fashion.
+Therefore, empty tags must be explicitly provided by `#_` or `$_`.
+All constructor names must be distinct, and constructor tags for the same type must constitute a prefix code (otherwise the deserialization would not be unique).

 ### Namespaces